ietf-rats-wg/eat/draft-ietf-rats-eat.md

 An Entity Attestation Token (EAT) provides a signed (attested) set of claims that describe state and characteristics of an entity, typically a device like a phone or an IoT device.
-These claims are used by a relying party to determine how much it wishes to trust the entity.
+These claims are used by a Relying Party to determine how much it wishes to trust the entity.

 An EAT is either a CWT or JWT with some attestation-oriented claims.
 To a large degree, all this document does is extend